Allahabad Address: History

 The Hindu-Muslim question had great importance and stood crucial to British Indian history after 1857, especially in the 20th century.
 But the key issue for Muslims remained "separate identity."
-On several occasions and addresses, the issue gets highlighted that the Muslims are a separate nation with different culture and civilization, interests and rights.
+On several occasions and addresses, the issue gets highlighted that the Muslims are a separate nation with different culture and civilisation, interests and rights.
 The Two-Nation Theory was not accepted by the Muslims, Hindus and the British peoples because they believed in "territorial nationalism".
-The Congress' perspective of Hindu Muslim relationship was that any perceived rift between the Hindus and Muslims was the product of the British divide and rule policy.
-According to the Congress, the British had consciously created splits and divisions, therefore it was an artificial issue which should not be emphasized.
-For Muslims it was the core issue, "I" was the central issue, it related to their culture, civilization, heritage and the type of arrangement that were to be done in the future political and constitutional arrangements of India.
+The Congress' perspective of the Hindu-Muslim relationship was that any perceived rift was the product of British divide and rule policy.
+For Muslims it was the core issue as it related to their culture, civilisation, heritage and the type of arrangement that were to be ratified in the future political and constitutional arrangements of India.